Judge Doom: Casting

 "I just felt a toon doesn't have to blink their eyes to remoisten their eyeballs.
 They're not human, so I just felt Judge Doom should never blink.
 It makes him even more ominous, scarier if he's just looking like that.
 It wasn't really difficult, I'd just keep my eyes open as long as I could, try to time it out with the next take and all that.
 It was cool.
 I just like to find little things that make him even eviler, and that was that.

-Lloyd used the black-colored spy in Mad magazine's animated strip, Spy vs. Spy, as the prose of what his appearance would look like during development.
+Lloyd used the black-colored spy in Mad magazine's comic strip Spy vs. Spy as a rough guide of what the character would look like during development.

 Depiction

 Character overview

-In Who Framed Roger Rabbit (as depicted by Christopher Lloyd) he is the much-feared Judge of Toontown.
+In Who Framed Roger Rabbit, Doom is the much-feared Judge of Toontown.
 Despite presiding over a city of Toons, Doom is totally without mirth or redeeming qualities and passes capital punishment on Toons who break the law, placing them in a chemical vat of turpentine, acetone and benzene which he dubs "the Dip" to kill them permanently.

-Doom wears a black ensemble which includes a caped overcoat (which is always being blown by a gust of wind), a fedora, gloves, and rimless yellow-tinted glasses; he also carries a pocket watch, as well as a cane which is revealed to be a sabre in disguise, for use in emergency situations.
+Doom wears a black ensemble which includes a caped overcoat, fedora, gloves, and rimless yellow-tinted glasses; he also carries a pocket watch, as well as a cane which is revealed to be a sabre in disguise, for use in emergency situations.
 This appearance is reminiscent of agents of the real-life Gestapo, the secret police of Nazi Germany.

-Doom employs his toon weasel henchmen (the "Toon Patrol") to assist him in hunting down Roger Rabbit for the murder of Marvin Acme.
+Doom employs his toon weasel henchmen, the Toon Patrol, to assist him in hunting down Roger Rabbit for the murder of Marvin Acme.